 Competition often comes down to who has the most effective and efficient supply chain.
 That makes innovation essential—a drive for growth and differentiation in the marketplace that's not limited by the experiences and knowledge of your own organization and industry.

 A market scan that includes the cross-industry innovation component is both a process and a mindset.
 It's a way of systematically expanding your pool of ideas to access the best supply chain practices across industries and organizations.
 Businesses today can't be held back by the insular supply chain solutions that worked in the past.
-Look deeper for effective ideas and make them your own.
+Look deeper and wider for effective ideas and make them your own.

-About the Authors: Brian Nolf is Partner & Supply Chain Management Practice Head, Europe, for Wipro Consulting Services.
+Brian Nolf is Partner & Supply Chain Management Practice Head, Europe, for Wipro Consulting Services.
 Ramanan Sambukumar is Senior Manager, Lead Distributed Supply Chain Centre, for Wipro Consulting Services.
 Panagiotis Tsiakis is Manager, Supply Chain Management Practice, Europe, for Wipro Consulting Services.